 The GWSA intends that the membership of the Council and the Subcommittees represent different interests across the state.
 However, the Council recognizes that many voices are still not represented.

 The Council, Steering Committee and Subcommittees will work transparently, holding all meetings publicly and offering space for public input during meetings.
-The Council will design agendas so that public input is a relevant input into Council deliberations.
+The Council will design agendas so that public input can be considered in Council deliberations.

 The Council will develop a public engagement plan that meaningfully influences the revision of the Climate Action Plan and provides a wide array of Vermonters information about the revision.